TanmaySharnagat07/Yelp-Camp/README.md

 ## Features

-- **Next.js**: Frontend framework for building server-side rendered React applications.
+- **Node.js**: A fast and scalable server environment for handling API requests and server-side logic.
 - **Express.js**: Backend framework for handling API requests and server-side logic.
 - **EJS**: Templating engine for rendering dynamic HTML pages.
 - **Cloudinary**: Cloud service for image uploads and management.